iswunistuttgart/ControlTSN/README.md

 $ make
 ```

+Additionally, the `controltsn_plugin` must be copied to the sysrepo plugin folder.
+This can be done by calling the [update_plugin.sh](src/sysrepo/plugin/update_plugin.sh) script.

 ### **Starting**
 To start the whole framework including the modules just call `./MainModule`.
 This module will then check sysrepo for registered modules (modules with the flag `registered` set to TRUE) and starts them one by one. <br>